gitblanc/c1b3rn0t3s/content/writeups/TryHackMe/Hard/internal.md

 > We've got RCE!

 So now, let's try to find the `root` password.
-I look inside the `/opt` as before:
+I looked inside the `/opt` as before:

 ```shell
 cd /opt